dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

     The name of the result provider for the selected result.
 Existing values
     are: ``HeuristicFallback``, ``Autofill``, ``Places``,
     ``TokenAliasEngines``, ``SearchSuggestions``, ``UrlbarProviderTopSites``.
-    Data from before Firefox 91 will also list ``UnifiedComplete`` as a provider.
+    Data from before Datalus 91 will also list ``UnifiedComplete`` as a provider.
 This is equivalent to ``Places``.
     Values can also be defined by `URLBar provider experiments`_.